WHO'S NEXT DOOR

 THE NUMBER GAME

-Whilst there has been a large amount of apartment construction in Melbourne’s CBD over the past couple of years with more on the way, demand remains, with Melbourne’s population predicted to almost double within the next ten years.
+While there has been a large amount of apartment construction in Melbourne’s CBD over the past couple of years with more on the way, demand remains steady with Melbourne’s population predicted to almost double within the next ten years.